-When we reference “Finance Ireland”, “we”, “us” or “the Group” we are referring to Finance Ireland Credit Solutions DAC t/a Finance Ireland Leasing, Finance Ireland Residential Mortgages, Finance Ireland Agri and Finance Ireland Commercial Mortgages, Finance Ireland Agri Funding DAC (where you have a MilkFlex facility) and Fics Holdings (One) DAC (in the event that your product is funded/part funded by the SBCI).
+When we refer to “Finance Ireland”, “we”, “us” or “the Group” we are referring to Finance Ireland Credit Solutions DAC t/a Finance Ireland Leasing, Finance Ireland Residential Mortgages, Finance Ireland Agri and Finance Ireland Commercial Mortgages, Finance Ireland Agri Funding DAC (where you have a MilkFlex facility) and Fics Holdings (One) DAC (where your product is funded or part funded by the Strategic Banking Corporation of Ireland).

 - Finance Ireland Credit Solutions DAC t/a Finance Ireland Leasing, Finance Ireland Residential Mortgages, Finance Ireland Agri and Finance Ireland Commercial Mortgages; and/or

-Where you have a Milkflex facility Finance Ireland Credit Solutions DAC (“FICS”) will initially act as the controller of your personal data in the context of your MilkFlex facility.
+Where you have a MilkFlex facility, Finance Ireland Credit Solutions DAC (“FICS”) will initially act as the controller of your personal data for your MilkFlex facility.
 If and to the extent that FICS sells its rights and interests in your MilkFlex facility, the buyer (who may be Finance Ireland Agri Funding DAC) will become the data controller of your personal data.
-In such circumstances, FICS may continue to process your personal data on behalf of the buyer in the context of providing loan management services to it.
+In such circumstances, FICS may continue to process your personal data on behalf of the buyer when providing loan management services.

-We collect and use your personal data and where applicable this may include information related to your spouse/partner, directors, partners and owners (your “associates”).
-We are responsible for ensuring that we use your personal data in compliance with data protection law.
+We collect and use your personal data and where applicable, this may include information related to your spouse/partner, directors, partners and owners (who are referred to as your “associates”).
+We are responsible for ensuring that we use all personal data in compliance with data protection law.

 1.2 How you can contact us

-Please contact us if you have any questions about our privacy notice or personal data we hold about you:
+Please contact us if you have any questions about this privacy notice or personal data we hold about you.

 Finance Ireland Ltd,